gmirsky/aws-azure-vpn/README.md

 # AWS to Azure site to site VPN provisioned with Terraform

-## THIS IS A WORK IN PROGRESS!
-Do not use.
+THIS IS A WORK IN PROGRESS!
+Do not use

 Terraform code to deploy a highly available site-to-site VPN between AWS and Azure.